danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 *Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*

-8% of greenhouse gases heating the planet are caused by food waste.
-(Source: FAO Food Wastage Footprint Report 2013).

-Once in landfill, food waste breaks down and emits greenhouse gases, including not only carbon dioxide (CO2) but methane (CH4) – a gas 25 times more potent than CO2. each year is equivalent to the emissions of Australia's steel and iron ore industries combined!

-Not only is a food waste-to-landfill diversion program needed, but it is also necessary to couple it with a processing mechanism prior to the natural organic breakdown which results in greenhouse gases being emitted into the atmosphere.

-Therefore, a definition of the problem is;

-* what is an appropriate mechanism to inhibit the natural breakdown of organics prior to the resulting greenhouses gases escaping into the atmosphere?

 ## b.
 Glossary  or Terminology

 *New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.*